What is the PTFA?

 Having a committee allows the PTFA to have official recognition and for the work and responsibility to be shared.

-For further information, please contact Steve Ward (Chair) or Catherine Beardsmore (Vice-Chair).
+For further information, please contact Steve Ward (Chair).
 They can be contacted through the school office on 01902 761153.